29.12.2017, by Frederique de Roos

-Ajit Pai (R), the current chairman of the FCC and the spearhead of the campaign against Title II, has provided multiple statements on why he thinks reversing Title II is in the best interest of the American people;
+Ajit Pai, the current chairman of the FCC, and the spearhead of the campaign against Title II, has provided multiple statements on why he thinks reversing Title II is in the best interest of the American people;

-- “It will bring high-speed Internet access to more Americans.” – Without regulations from the government small internet providers could have a better chance in competing with established companies.
-This could potentially provide access to the internet in smaller, remote communities where big ISPs (internet service provider) won’t cater.
+“It will bring high-speed Internet access to more Americans.” – Without regulations from the government small internet providers could have a better chance in competing with established companies.
+This could potentially provide access to the internet in smaller, remote communities where big Internet Service Providers (ISPs) won’t cater.

-- “It will create jobs” – If these small internet providers get the opportunity to expand there could be a surge of jobs; connecting utility poles, laying fiber etc. and giving start-up companies in rural areas better opportunities to grow.
+“It will create jobs” – If these small internet providers get the opportunity to expand, there could be a surge of jobs; connecting utility poles, laying fiber, and it could give start-up companies in rural areas better opportunities to grow.

-- “It’s the best path toward protecting Americans’ online privacy” – Repealing Title II could make it easier for the Federal Trade Commision to regulate broadband providers’ privacy and data security practices.
+“It’s the best path toward protecting Americans’ online privacy” – Repealing Title II could make it easier for the Federal Trade Commission to regulate broadband providers’ privacy and data security practices.

 Read Ajit Pai’s statement on the topic here.